 Government officials sometimes make requests for data about people who use Facebook as part of official investigations.
 The vast majority of these requests relate to criminal cases, such as robberies or kidnappings.
 In many of these cases, these government requests seek basic subscriber information, such as name, registration date and length of service.
 Other requests may also seek IP address logs or account content.
 We have strict guidelines in place to deal with all government data requests: https://www.facebook.com/safety/groups/law/guidelines/

 Yes.
-We report the number and nature of U.S. national security data requests for the second half of 2014, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name), all within ranges of 1000.
-The report also includes information about the number of National Security Letters we received and the number of accounts specified in those requests (within ranges) for the first half of 2015.
-By law, we are only permitted to disclose national security data in ranges and must delay the release of some of this data.
+We report the number and nature of U.S. national security data requests, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name) and the number of National Security Letters we received.
+Pursuant to U.S. Department of Justice requirements, these numbers are reported within ranges of 500 and FISA requests are subject to a six month reporting delay.

 Non-content data information may include person’s name, location and IP history.